Restitution

 Victim Compensation

 Victims of violent crimes may be eligible to receive compensation for their crime-related losses through the California Victim Compensation Board (CalVCB).
 The District Attorney’s Bureau of Victim Services is available to assist crime victims with the filing of CalVCB claims.
-For assistance, call the Bureau of Victim Services’ Claims Verification Unit at (800) 492-5944.
+For assistance with filing a CalVCB application contact (800) 380-3811.
+If the District Attorney’s Office assisted with applying for services from CalVCB, please call the Bureau of Victim Services’ Claims Verification Unit at (800) 492-5944 for more information on an application that was submitted or to follow up on an application.

 Covered expenses include medical expenses; mental health counseling; relocation; funeral and burial costs; crime scene cleanup; loss of wages and support; job retraining; and home security installation.
 The expenses must be crime-related.
 Other sources of reimbursement, such as insurance, must be used first.